-You get a better deal on streaming services and want to switch.
-You move and no longer use the same utility company.
+Maybe you got a better deal on streaming services and want to switch, or you moved and no longer use the same utility company.
 Your first-year subscription deal ends and you want to cancel before the price quadruples.
 Or maybe you decide to keep a closer eye on your money by paying bills manually.

-It all adds up to the same thing: You set auto payments in motion and now want them to stop.
+It all adds up to the same thing: You had previously set automatic payments in motion and now want them to stop.
 But you may find it’s not so easy.
 Here are nine tips to make it easier.